zhukovdm/Congo/Congo.Assets/Resources/ii.md

 - Download release archive `congo-server-<platform>-<version>-exe.zip`.

 - Unpack archive into the folder of choice.

 - Navigate to this folder in the terminal and run `Congo.Server`.
+  Ensure that the current user has rights to create directories and files.
+Server stores all operational data in the `Data/` folder, such as `main.db` and game-specific databases.

 - Wait until server instance reports successful start.